lalliexperience/MikroTik-Multipinger/README.md

 **python.exe multipinger.py multipinger.json -e youremail@somedomain.com**

-##### Log in to a Mikrotik router and obtain a list of DHCP reservations with contain comments (CTRL-M in winbox).
+##### Log in to a Mikrotik router via SSH and obtain a list of DHCP reservations with contain comments (CTRL-M in winbox).
 Then ping all of these hosts.
 This pinging does not occur from the router and is pinging from the host running python:

 **python.exe multipinger.py -r -e youremail@somedomain.com**

 ---

-<h2 align="center">Output Screenshotsr</h2>
+<h2 align="center">Output Screenshotss</h2>

 Sample of code running.
 You can schedule it to run automatically with cron or task sceduler for regular checking: